What is a newswire and how does it work?

 PR newswires are kinda polarizing.
 Some swear by them, some insist they're a relic of the past, and others are somewhere in between.
 But something everyone seems to agree on is that newswires should only ever be part of an overall strategy and never the star of the distribution show.

-If you're keen to learn more about a strategy-based approach to PR distribution, well, we have some resources for you!
+If you're keen to learn more about PR distribution strategies, well, we have some resources for you!

 Want to try it for free? ⬇️